theNocturni/Mytorch/README.md

 # Mytorch for segmentation
 ## Key features
-- pytorch-lighting based segmentation model with tricks
+- End-to-end segmentation model with tricks based on pytorch-lighting
-- easy to train segmentation
+- Easy to train 2D segmentation, (Futurework 1D, 3D)
-- support sweeps using wandb
+- Support sweeps using wandb

 # HOW TO USE
 ## Training